KetanThakare/customer_segmentation/README.md

 # Customer Segmentation
-In this project, we assume a hypothetical scenario wherein we are part of marketing department at a bank.
-Our task is to segment the customer base into different categories for targeted marketing campaign.
-K-means algorithm is used for customer segmentation.
+In this project, we assume a hypothetical scenario wherein we are a part of marketing department at a bank.
+Our task is to segment the customer base into different categories for targeted ad and marketing campaign that is tailored for their specific needs.
+The dataset contains extensive information about the customers.
+K-means algorithm is used to perform customer segmentation.

 # Table of contents
 - [Usage](#usage)